Killer whale at center of 'Blackfish' dies

 The company has come under fire for its treatment of killer whales since the 2013 CNN documentary.

+A post on the Blackfish Twitter account said, "Heartbreaking news.
+SeaWorld has announced the passing of Tilikum #RIPTilikum #Blackfish"

-The film, "Blackfish," gave a disturbing portrayal of the captivity of the killer whales in SeaWorld.
+The film gave a disturbing portrayal of the captivity of the killer whales in SeaWorld.
 The Orlando-based water park operator responded to the film by calling it false, misleading and "emotionally manipulative" propaganda.

+In a Twitter post on Friday, the animal rights group People for the Ethical Treatment of Animals shared a photo of the whale with the message: "R.I.P.
+Tilikum Dead after three decades of misery."

-Later when it made the decision to halt the popular orca program, the company said, "Why the big news?
+In March, when SeaWorld announced that the killer whales currently in its care will be the last generation of the mammals enclosed at the water parks, the company said, "Why the big news?
 SeaWorld has been listening and we're changing.
 Society is changing and we're changing with it."

-In a tweet posted to Twitter on Friday, the animal rights group PETA posted a photo of the whale with the message: "R.I.P.
-Tilikum Dead after three decades of misery."